BBC brands licence fee freeze ‘disappointing’ as Dorries faces criticism

 Labour’s shadow culture secretary Lucy Powell said the Government’s move makes it look like a “tin-pot dictatorship”.

-She argued Ms Dorries was using the announcement as a “distraction” from Boris Johnson’s “disintegrating leadership” as he faces calls to resign as Prime Minister over allegations of lockdown-breaking parties in Downing Street.
+She argued Ms Dorries was using the announcement as a “distraction” from the Prime Minister’s “disintegrating leadership” as he faces calls to resign over allegations of lockdown-breaking parties in Downing Street.

-“Is the licence fee really at the heart of the cost-of-living crisis?

 Senior Tory Sir Peter Bottomley said he was “not impressed” by the announcement and questioned why it is the “one thing” that cannot be increased because of the cost of living crisis.